valboldakov/design-patterns/README.md

 ## State Pattern

 State is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
 It appears as if the object changed its class.

+## Proxy Pattern

+Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.